 The Prayer Chain continues to be a vital part of the prayer life of our church.
 Please contact Laurie Owen at firstname.lastname@example.org with any requests.

 2018 ELCA National Youth Gathering in Houston, TX

 Hey, students entering 8th-12th grades, you are invited to be part of an amazing event next summer.
 30,000 Lutheran teenagers from around the country (and the world) will be gathering in Houston, TX, for worship, speakers, service, and fun!
 A mailing went out with more details; you can also find info on the youth page.
-Let Pastor Jennie know if you're interested by August 15th.
 Registration is due on September 15th.
 This Changes Everything!

 Sign the Greeting Cards

 Just a gentle reminder for everyone to stop in Good Sam Hall after worship on Sunday mornings and sign the “Get Well” and “Thinking of You” cards that are sent out each week to Bethlehem members, family and friends.
 We have been told so many times how this ministry, spearheaded by Larry Poetzinger, is so meaningful and uplifting to those who receive the cards – it expresses to them that they are not alone, that they have not been forgotten, and that someone cares about them.
 On each card is a beautiful picture and words of comfort and inspiration – all they need is your signature!
 Please take a moment on your way out to help in this important effort.
 Also, if you know someone who would benefit from receiving one of these cards please contact Larry or the church office and we will be happy to include them.

 The Bethlehem Men’s Discussion Group meets on Saturday mornings at 8:30 a.m. at Markland Hubbard Gourmet Provisions Shop located at 1739 W. 99th Street.
 We come together to share our own insights with the other participants for the benefit of all.
 All men are invited to join!